 “Enel is committed to the renewable energy sector and researching and developing new environmentally friendly technologies.”

-We manage around 36 GW of installed capacity from water, wind, geothermal, solar, biomass and co-generation plants in Europe, the Americas, Asia and Africa.
+We manage almost 43 GW of installed capacity from water, wind, geothermal, solar and biomass plants in Europe, the Americas, Asia and Africa.
 Enel is the most technologically diversified company operating in the global renewables sector.

 We were the first in the world to replace traditional electromechanical meters – as used in Italy – with “smart” electronic meters, enabling real-time usage readings and remote contract management.
 This innovative measuring system is critical for the development of intelligent grids, smart cities and electric transport.